-On September 27, 2012, the Company's Value-Added Fund completed the sale of its 300 Billerica Road property located in Chelmsford, Massachusetts for approximately \$12.2 million, including the assumption by the buyer of \$7.5 million of mortgage indebtedness.
+On September 27, 2012, the Company's Value-Added Fund completed the sale of its 300 Billerica Road property located in Chelmsford, Massachusetts for approximately \$1.2 million, including the assumption by the buyer of \$7.5 million of mortgage indebtedness.
 300 Billerica Road is an approximately 111,000 net rentable square foot office building.
 Net cash proceeds totaled approximately \$4.3 million, of which the Company's share was approximately \$2.8 million, after the payment of transaction costs.
-The Company's share of the net proceeds included approximately \$2.4 million resulting from the Value-Added Fund's repayment of a loan from the Company.
+The Company's Operating Partnership.
+The Value-Added Fund's repayment of a loan from the Company's Operating Partnership.
 The Value-Added Fund recognized a gain on sale of real estate totaling approximately \$1.0 million, of which the Company's share totaled approximately \$0.2 million and is included within income from unconsolidated joint ventures in the Company's consolidated statements of operations.